 The protection of residents and existing local businesses is a central part of the Licensing Act 2003.

-When an application is made for a new licence, a major variation of an existing licence or a review of a licence, local residents and businesses are free to make objections if so wish.
+When an application is made for a new licence, a major variation of an existing licence or a review of a licence, local residents and businesses are free to make objections or offer support.

-An objection to a licence application is referred to as making a representation.
+An objection to or support of a licence application is referred to as making a representation.